cosmoproject/cosmoproject.github.io/faq.md

 * **How much does it cost?**

 	The basic cost is the hardware components you need to build the device.
-These are appoximately 1600 NOK (180 E).
+These are appoximately 1600 NOK (180 EUR).
 For a workshop, where we provide the infrastructure the costs are 2300 NOK (250 EUR) per participant.

 	Approximate components cost: